thonymg/soratra-responsive/README.md

   - Compass (v1.0.3) or +
   - Modular Scale (v2.1.1) or +

-1. Clone `soratra responsive` somewhere to your project:
+1. Clone `soratra-responsive` somewhere to your project:

     ```sh
     https://github.com/thonymg/soratra-responsive.git